ashleygwinnell/impresslist-coveragebot/readme.md

 # Coverage Bot

+No open source licence.
+Looking into which to pick...

 # Setup
 - Create app on https://discordapp.com/developers/applications/ and copy client ids into config.json
 - Create AWS account to use free 'micro' EC2 instance: https://www.youtube.com/watch?v=376V-NB3nf0